 Nothing is as it seems in The Prestige.
 The film’s magic and trickery lead you to question what you are watching.
 Packed with intriguing and thought-provoking twists, I would be very surprised if anyone managed to figure out the main one, which makes you reconsider the entire film.

 Just as impressive as the film’s absorbing story is the brilliant cast.
 Scarlett Johansson portrays Angier’s assistant Olivia Wenscombe, and although she only has a relatively small part, she is a solid addition to the film.
-Michael Caine’s portrayal as the father-like mentor, is a type of role we have seen him play many times.
+Michael Caine’s portrayal as the father-like mentor is a type of role we have seen him play many times.
 But he is so good in these roles, always offering words of wisdom.

 Although the film has a dark and mysterious tone, it does have its fair share of comedic moments as well.
 And despite the fact that magic has been explored countless times in cinema, The Prestige is astonishingly original.
 Here Nolan combines entertainment with genuine art and intellect.

-There are no dazzling special effects or action of any kind, but rather a close interrogation of the lives of two competing magicians.
+There is no dazzling special effects or action of any kind, but rather a close interrogation of the lives of two competing magicians.
 It is a very compelling film that is sure to stay on your mind after the end credits.

 Quoted: “Now you’re looking for the secret.
 But you won’t find it because of course, you’re not really looking.
 You don’t really want to work it out.
 You want to be fooled.”